 The Eastern Region State, Private, and Tribal Forestry programs collaborate with states, Tribes, landowners, and other partners to protect, conserve, and manage forests and community trees across the 20 Northeastern and Midwestern States and the District of Columbia.

-Northeastern Area State and Private Forestry collaborates with states, other Federal agencies, tribes, landowners, and other partners to protect, conserve, and manage forests and community trees across the 20 Northeastern and Midwestern states and the District of Columbia.
-They provide leadership, technical support, sound science, and financial assistance to help ensure that our forests and trees continue to provide clean water, forest products, wildlife habitat, recreation, and other benefits for present and future generations.
+We provide leadership, technical support, sound science, grants and financial assistance to help ensure that the region’s forests and trees continue to provide clean water, forest products, wildlife habitat, recreation, and other benefits for present and future generations.

 The goal of the cooperative fire program is to protect people, property, and resources while encouraging an integrated, well balanced fire management program in each state.
 We do that through our comprehensive wildland fire management programs, including grants and technical assistance.

 Our Forest Health Protection work ensures the long-term health and sustainability of forests and trees through support to the states and the region’s national forests and other federal lands.
 We provide forest health monitoring information, promote integrated pest management, and provide technical and financial assistance to prevent, suppress, and control pest outbreaks.

 The Forest Legacy Program (FLP) is a forest conservation program administered by the Forest Service in partnership with the states.
 Through FLP, significant privately owned forests under threat of conversion to non-forest uses are protected through conservation easements or land purchases.

 Community Forest and Open Space Conservation Program